urbit/docs/docs/using/web.md

 ### Async component

-Each of our components (even those we fetched from the server) can depend on data that may not exist in our stores we wrap our components in a general-purpose Async component.
+Each of our components (even those we fetched from the server) can depend on data that may not exist in our stores, so we wrap our components in a general-purpose Async component.
 You can find the component in `components/Async.coffee` in the `urbit/tree` repo.

 When we say that we just fetch HTML as JSON it's actually slightly more complicated.
 When we fetch a node in the filesystem we might not want to fetch its entire contents.
 Sometimes we just get the title as a part of a list of children, sometimes we might get a snippet (in a list with previews), and sometimes we get the whole thing.
 On the Urbit side these results are provided by `ren/tree/json`.